thindil/tashy/README.md

 does not by itself cause the resulting executable to be covered by the GNU General Public License.
 This exception does not however invalidate any other reasons why the executable file might be covered by the GNU Public License.

+## TODO

+* More widgets to Tcl.Tk.Ada
+* More and better code documentation
+* Update code to newest Tcl version
+* Update code to newest Tk version
+* Your proposition :)

 ----